-So, while it’s tempting to just pop it in the shed until next time, a few minutes spent at regular intervals will improve your riding experience no end.
+While it may be tempting to just pop it in the shed until your next ride, even a few minutes spent at regular intervals will improve your riding experience and the longevity of your bike.

 Regardless of what shape your bars are or how many suspension parts your bike has, any build-up of dirt will wear through moving parts if left to do so.
 As important as it is to clean your bike after a filthy wet ride, it remains key after dry, dusty ones too.

 Here’s how to clean your bike in seven simple steps.